Withington history

 Origin of the place-name 'Ladybarn'

-Another possibility relates to land ownership by a church or monastic institution dedicated to Our Lady (St. Mary).
-The Abbey of St Mary-in-the-Marsh at Cockersand (Lancashire) is recorded to have held land in the Withington area.
+The Abbey of St Mary-in-the-Marsh at Cockersand (Lancashire) is recorded to have held land in this area.
 According to the Chartulary of Cockersand Abbey (Reprinted by the Chetham Society, Vol. 43, 1900), translated from the Latin:

 Grant in frankalmoign from Odo, son of Ingrith de Withington [to the canons of Cockersand], of a portion of his land in Withington, to wit, eight acres of land by the great ditch on the south side, as the crosses indicate; with common of pasture and all liberties and easements belonging to his fee of the said town.
 [8.0.1184 I2IOC]